 Distribution: Fairly wide distribution in UK, although has suffered significant declines during the past 50 years.
 Absent from much of central and southern Scotland as well as northern-most Scotland and Scottish Islands.
 Absent from north-west Ireland.
 RSPB estimate UK wintering population to be 12,500 to 25,000 birds, with 3,000 to 5,000 breeding pairs.

-Sexing: No significant difference in size, but the vast majority (~98%) of males have pure white breast, while females chest is flecked with black dots; juvenile females heavily flecked, fading with age.
+Sexing: Difficult as there's no significant difference in size.
+The vast majority (~98%) of males exhibit a pure white breast, while in females the chest is flecked with black dots; juvenile females more heavily flecked than adults.

-Activity: Hunt nocturnally (best time to see them is dawn/dusk), but may be active during the daytime especially when feeding young.
-Often found sitting in trees during the day.
-Predominantly sedentary bird in Britain but may migrate considerable distances according to prey distributions.
+Activity: Typically hunt nocturnally -- best time to see them is dawn/dusk -- but may be active during the daytime, especially when feeding young and after nights of poor weather (i.e., wind and rain prevent hunting).
+They're often found sitting in trees during the day.

-Territory/Habitat: Most often bird of open country, hunting along field edges and ‘quartering’ larger fields (flying low and covering area in sections).
-Preference for grassy headlands and fields with un-tended edges and hedges (with fence posts for perching).
-Also found along riverbanks and may hunt along roadside verges, where they’re susceptible to traffic.
-Not uncommon near urban areas.
-Generally resident, but will migrate substantial distances (500km / 340 mi.) if food becomes scarce.
-Generally chooses secluded areas (e.g. barns, abandoned buildings, ruins etc.), especially for nest sites.
-May be found in cliff holes, mines and holes in trees.
-Take readily to nest boxes.
-Arguably impossible to estimate territory accurately, but some suggest 4-5 sq-km (2 sq-mi.) required to support a pair.
+Territory/Habitat: Most often a bird of open country, hunting along field edges and "quartering" larger fields (i.e., flying low and covering an area in sections).
+Barn owls exhibit a preference for grassy headlands and fields with un-tended edges and hedges (with fence posts for perching).
+Also found along riverbanks and may hunt along roadside verges, where they're susceptible to traffic.
+Sometimes reported near urban areas.
+Generally resident, but birds will migrate substantial distances (500 km / 340 mi.) if food becomes scarce.
+Prefers secluded areas (e.g., barns, abandoned buildings, ruins etc.), especially for nest sites.
+May be found in cliff holes, mines, and holes in trees, but also take readily to nest boxes.
+It's arguably impossible to estimate territory accurately, but some suggest 4-5 sq-km (2 sq-mi.) is required to support a pair during winter.

-Diet: Short-tailed voles significant prey, along with wood mice and brown rats (overall 90% diet is rodents).
-May take shrews.
-Report from Sussex during 1985 of owl killed by dog as it tried to attack one of its puppies (presumably aberrant behaviour).
-Occasionally take smaller birds, up to blackbird-size.
-Recorded hunting roosting starlings at Leighton Moss reserve in Lancashire and Aberystwyth Pier in Wales.
-Food swallowed whole and indigestible parts regurgitated as pellet.
+Diet: Field observations and pellet studies suggest short-tailed voles are the most significant prey, along with wood mice and brown rats; ca. 90% of the diet is rodents.
+May sometimes take shrews.
+Occasionally take smaller birds, up to blackbird sized and they've been recorded hunting roosting starlings at Leighton Moss reserve in Lancashire and Aberystwyth Pier in Wales.
+There's a report from Sussex during 1985 of an owl killed by a dog as it tried to attack one of its puppies, but this was presumably aberrant behaviour rather than an attempt at predation.
+Food is swallowed whole and indigestible parts are regurgitated as pellet.

-Reproduction: Typically monogamous (life-pair), although not always.
-Productivity linked to small mammal (prey) populations.
-Breeding condition reached at 350-425g (12-15 oz.) and breeding season runs March-August, with older birds breeding earlier.
-Copulation occurs after food presentation; may also engage in mutual preening to strengthen pair-bond.
-Egg laying date affected by habitat quality (food availability); starts late March/early April in good vole habitat (e.g. young conifer stands), while more likely during May/June in arable farmland.
-Most eggs laid April/May.
-Four to seven white eggs (up to 15 in good vole years) laid over several days (about two days between laying).
-Female incubates alone, fed by male who brings in an average of 9 items per day during incubation, increasing once young have hatched.
-Eggs incubated for around 30 days and hatch at two-day intervals (different aged birds in nest at same time).
-Eyes open at 8-11 days and skeletal growth complete (can walk) by 5 or 6 weeks old.
-Wing growth complete and birds fledged at 8-10 weeks old.
-High mortality (up to 75%) during first year.
+Reproduction: Typically monogamous, barn owls usually (but not always) form a life-pair.
+Productivity is linked to small mammal (prey) populations.
+Breeding condition is reached at 350-425 g (12-15 oz.) and the breeding season runs from March until August, with older birds breeding earlier.
+Copulation occurs after food presentation and they may also engage in mutual preening to strengthen the pair-bond.
+Egg laying date is affected by habitat quality (notably food availability); they start late in March/early April in good vole habitat (e.g., young conifer stands), while it's more likely during May/June in arable farmland -- most eggs are laid during April/May.
+Four to seven white eggs (up to 15 in good vole years) laid over several days, with about two days between each egg being laid.
+The female incubates alone, fed by the male who brings in an average of 9 items per day during incubation, increasing once the young have hatched.
+Eggs are incubated for around 30 days and hatch at two-day intervals, resulting in different aged birds in nest at same time.
+Eyes open at 8-11 days and skeletal growth is complete (i.e., the chicks can walk) by 5 or 6 weeks old.
+Wing growth is complete and the birds fledged at 8-10 weeks old.
+Ringing data suggest a very high mortality (up to 75%) during the first year.

 Behaviour and Sociality: Lives singly or in pairs and hunts alone.
-Various different call types; long, harsh ‘chrrrrreeh’ call made while perched and long-drawn ‘rushing’ sounds during aggressive encounters.
+Produces various different call types; a long, harsh chrrrrreeh call made while perched, and a long-drawn "rushing" sound during aggressive encounters.

 Threats: Significant population declines across much of Europe and North America associated with numerous factors, including changes to farming practices.
 Susceptible to traffic while hunting road verges and agricultural rodenticides.
-Hit hard by prolonged bad weather (esp. heavy rain and snow), may fall prey to peregrines and goshawks and may suffer kleptoparasitism (food-stealing) by kestrels.
+Akin to all owls, they can be hit hard by prolonged bad weather (especially heavy rain and snow).
+They may also fall prey to peregrines and goshawks, and suffer kleptoparasitism (food-stealing) from kestrels and corvids.

 Bibliography